 Whole Fruit: Fresh fruit will continue to ripen at room temperature, so leave it out for no more than about five days.
 To avoid spoilage, keep extra fruit in the fridge where it will not ripen at cooler temperatures.
 Fresh fruits need to stay in a cool place for best results.

 OTHER FOOD STORAGE TIPS:

-– Make sure to use fresh, perishable foods soon after you purchase it.
+– Make sure to use fresh, perishable foods soon after you purchase them.
 Make sure to maintain the proper temperature and humidity in your refrigerator and freezer.
 Check temperature every so often with a thermometer to check that the refrigerator is at 35 to 40 degrees F and the freezer at 0 F degrees or below.
 Even under proper storage conditions, foods lose freshness and nutritive value if they are stored too long.

 – Signs of spoilage are a rancid odor, slime on the surface of meat.
 Off-odors in foods and a sour taste in bland foods can indicate dangerous bacterial spoilage.
 However, food can be high in bacteria count even without these signs.
 Make sure to check guidelines on how long to keep food.

 – To retain quality and reduce waste, only buy the amount of food you can store properly.
 Make sure to maintain a clean refrigerator and freezer and avoid overcrowding the refrigerator so cold air can circulate freely.